 Meditation helps expand your ability to tune into your own moment-by-moment experiences and is definitely associated with positive physiological changes.
 Although not yet definitively linked to neurogenesis, meditation does increase your mindfulness, a widely accepted and crucial component to cognitive psychotherapy, which makes it a perfect complement to exercise and CBT in treating depression.

 Take back control of your life today and make exercise, meditation and therapy a regular part of your daily routine!
 Stay tuned for more information to come.
-In the meantime, if you have any questions, please feel free to contact us.
+In the meantime, if you have any questions, please feel free to contact me.